andrewshumway/Fusion_getPut/README.md

 ### Installation Notes:

-Prior to v1.3, these scripts used Python version 2.7.
+* Prior to v1.3, these scripts used Python version 2.7.
 From tag v1.3 onward, Python 3 is needed (developed against 3.9+).
+* In v1.3 (and until the bugs were fixed just after v1.3 was released) the --f5 option preferenced Fusion 4 i.e. False.
+Some attempts were made to change this default to True but resulted in essoteric bugs.
+To reflect the reality that Fusion 5.x is the more current standard, --f5 has been replaced with --f4 which defaults to False.
+Setting --f4 will make the scripts Fusion 4 compatible.
-Some clients such as Windows, do not have a standard Python interpreter so one will need to be installed (https://www.python.org/) and added to the PATH.
+* Some clients such as Windows, do not have a standard Python interpreter so one will need to be installed (https://www.python.org/) and added to the PATH.
-Some clients ship with the `requests` package (from http://python-requests.org).
-Many however will need to install this via `pip install requests` (CentOS, MacOS).
+* Some Python clients ship with the `requests` package (from http://python-requests.org).
+Many however will need to install this via
+`pip3 install requests` (CentOS, MacOS).
 Pip itself may need installation as well via `yum install`, `brew install`, etc.